vaibhavsagar/presentations/typed-holes/presentation.md

 ## Tests are not sufficient

-## Tests are a specification that the language does not understand
+## The language does not understand tests

-## Types are a specification that the language can understand
+## The language can understand types

 # Haskell